Milky Way (chocolate bar)

 The Milky Way bar is made of nougat, topped with caramel and covered with milk chocolate.
-It was created in 1923 by Frank C. Mars and originally manufactured in Minneapolis, Minnesota, the name and taste derived from a then-popular malted milk drink (milkshake) of the day, not after the astronomical galaxy.
+It was created in 1923 by Frank C. Mars and originally manufactured in Minneapolis, Minnesota.
+The name and taste derived from a then-popular malted milk drink (milkshake) of the day, not after the astronomical galaxy.

-On March 10, 1925, the Milky Way trademark was registered in the US, claiming a first-use date of 1922.
+On March 10, 1925, the Milky Way trademark was registered in the U.S., claiming a first-use date of 1922.
 In 1924, the Milky Way bar was introduced nationally, with sales totalling $800,000 that year.
 The chocolate for the chocolate coating was supplied by Hershey's.